 Relationship problems is an all encompassing, over-arching umbrella topic which can cover a lot of issues.
-Luckily for you, I’m going to cover a lot of them in this article, or at least the problems that I have encountered over my life-span.
+Luckily for you, I’m going to cover a lot of them in this article, or at least the common relationship problems that I have encountered over my life-span.
 And I’ve had a hectic life over the last thirty odd years I kid you not.
 Working at ground level with other people has opened my eyes to some of the finer things in life, and also a dark side to life that a good portion of us never experience, or talk about with other people.
 You’d often find me sitting at the other end of the table, offering empathy and guiding people onto the right path.
 Ten years in the Mental Health charity sector will do that to the best of people.
 A genuine want, or perhaps need, to help others.
 Hopefully this article will help a good few people!

-Most, if not all relationship problems stem from a breakdown or lack of communication between a couple or a group.
+Most, if not all common long term relationship problems stem from a breakdown or lack of communication between a couple or a group.
 I’ve often been clear in my Marriage.
 If I want something I ask for it, and if I feel neglected in any area I tell my partner.
 She’s never going to know if I don’t tell her, right?
 She’ll exist in a deluded bubble, sheltered from the real truth.
 And she is the same with me.
 I will admit that sometimes it’s hard to hear, that she isn’t happy, and it’s often hard not to make the conversation about me, because it’s my feelings that she’s hurt, but I’ve found a way to just sit there and listen, and think of a plan to better my ways to service her needs better.

 I kid you not, a long time ago I was a person that would really keep his feelings close to heart when someone upset me, or if I was feeling neglected, and it would often come out in other spiteful and passive aggressive ways.
 It wasn’t later in life that I realised that witholding how I really felt from my significant other was essentially lying to her.
 There was no way around it.
 Not telling the full story is a lie.
 And I’d be lying to myself too, that life was awesome and full of roses in la la land, but deep down I knew the truth.
 And you can convince yourself on many levels, but not deep down.